Gus-Guo/Gus-Guo.github.io/index.md

 ## About Me

-I am an algorithm engineer in Alimama now, Alibaba Group, working on personal creative recommendation, creation of advertisement creatives.
+I am an algorithm engineer in Alimama, Alibaba Group, working on personal creative recommendation, creation of advertisement creatives, especially in types of videos.
 I received my master degree from National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Science in 2020.
 Before that, I received my bachelor degree in South China University of Technology (SCUT) in 2017.

 My research interests focus on object detection in images, videos and point clouds, and recommendation system.